akkartik/teliva/README.md

 ## Known issues

 * Colors are currently hardcoded.
-To tweak them, look for calls to `assume_default_colors()` and `init_pair()`, either in .tlv files for a specific app, or in the C sources for the standard code browser/editor.
+You get a light background even if your terminal started out dark.
+To tweak colors, look for calls to `assume_default_colors()` and `init_pair()`, either in .tlv files for a specific app, or in the C sources for the standard code browser/editor.